fawkesley/encryptit/README.md

 [Quick Summary of AGPLv3](https://tldrlegal.com/license/gnu-affero-general-public-license-v3-%28agpl-3.0%29)

-**Dual-licensing outside AGPL is possible.
-Please email me to discuss.**

-In order to be reliable, well tested and well supported, all software needs an income stream.
+**Proprietary re-licensing may be possible: please [email me to discuss](mailto:paul@paulfurley.com).**

 ## Other Python OpenPGP Efforts

-EncryptIt focuses on a *well-tested subset* of OpenPGP.
+Currently EncryptIt sacrifices functionality in favour of testing & reliability.

-For more funcionality, see these other projects (my initial thoughts included alongside).
+For more functionality, see these other projects (my initial thoughts included alongside).

 Updated 2015-05-02.